Desperate Straights: Reception

 In a review of Desperate Straights at AllMusic, Ted Mills described the album as "surprisingly melodic", given the musicians behind it.
 He said it is "light on the art-school angst and heavy on the playfulness".
 "Some Questions About Hats" reminded Mills of Kurt Weill, while Blegvad's "Strayed" sounded like Kevin Ayers art rock.

-Reviewing the album at Pitchfork Media, Dominique Leone felt that even though Henry Cow features prominently in the recording's baroque sound, it is Moore and Blegvad's songs that "steal the show".
+Reviewing the album at Pitchfork, Dominique Leone felt that even though Henry Cow features prominently in the recording's baroque sound, it is Moore and Blegvad's songs that "steal the show".
 They use "delicate" instruments – "soft" piano, brushed cymbals, violin, clarinet – and are closer to Weill and art song than contemporary pop music.
 Leone recommended Desperate Straights to "anyone into pushing the chamber-pop envelope".

 Pete Erskine wrote in New Musical Express in April 1975 that "Desperate Straights cannot be recommended too highly".
 He described the album as "an extended lament intended to awaken the wearers of rose-tinted spectacles".
 Erskine stated that the music is "jagged, angular and at time (deliberately) grotesque – not the kind of thing you have humming softly in the background whilst doing the ironing."